jedeka/fake-faces-detection/README.md

 # Fake Faces Detection -- 20hrs Challenge
-One approach for detecting fake faces (_e.g._ DeepFake) using EfficientNet and Vision Transformers.
+Two approaches for detecting fake faces (_e.g._ DeepFake) using EfficientNet and Vision Transformers.
 Due to local resource restrictions, Google Colab is utilized (with GPU support).

 Note that this is a timed challenge, thus the settings are not the most optimal (_e.g._ without hyperparameter tuning, data augmentation, etc.), and we ignore time features as the project is doing more image classification task rather than object detection and tracking.